A2A (Agent-to-Agent)

 console.log(card.name, card.capabilities)

-Use sendMessageStream() to receive task status and artifact updates over Server-Sent Events (SSE):
+Use sendMessageStream() to send a message and receive task status and artifact updates over Server-Sent Events (SSE):

 const stream = a2a.sendMessageStream({